 The Development of KetoCitra®

-After years of research and development, Santa Barbara Nutrients has now launched its first product, a medical food called KetoCitra®, designed for the dietary management of individuals with PKD (Polycystic Kidney Disease).
-University of California professor Dr. Thomas Weimbs, a recognized leader in the PKD research field, and Dr. Jacob Torres, current Head Researcher of Santa Barbara Nutrients (SBN) discovered that a combination of two natural compounds, beta-hydroxybutyrate (BHB) and citric acid (citrate), can aid in the nutritional management of PKD by addressing the metabolic abnormalities that manifest during the progression of the disease.
+After years of research and development, Santa Barbara Nutrients has now launched its first product, the medical food KetoCitra, designed for the dietary management of individuals with PKD (Polycystic Kidney Disease).
+University of California professor Dr. Thomas Weimbs, a recognized leader in PKD research, and Dr. Jacob Torres, current Head Researcher of Santa Barbara Nutrients (SBN) discovered that a combination of two natural compounds, beta-hydroxybutyrate (BHB) and citric acid (citrate), can aid in the nutritional management of PKD by addressing the metabolic abnormalities that manifest during the progression of the disease.

 Dr. Thomas Weimbs, UC Santa Barbara molecular biologist, has directed a research laboratory for more than 20 years focusing on the molecular mechanisms that underlie PKD.
 Most recently, two significant discoveries emerged that pointed to dietary approaches in the management of PKD.

 1. Crystals: What was previously an unknown mechanism, the Weimbs lab discovered that micro-crystals that can precipitate in renal tubule lumens lead to activation of signaling pathways, tubule dilation and acceleration of cystic progression.
 These crystals (such as calcium oxalate, calcium phosphate and uric acid) frequently form in human kidneys and are exacerbated by dietary intake of oxalate, phosphate and purines, as well as the metabolic abnormalities common in individuals with PKD leading to low urine pH and hypocitraturia.